Visitor Guide for Santa Maria delle Grazie

 Itinerary Tip: Discover why, if time allows, it’s worth visiting both Duomo di Milano and Santa Maria delle Grazie.
 If you’re short on time or on a budget, learn why prioritizing The Last Supper church might be the better choice.
 Plus, get detailed directions on how to travel from the Duomo to Santa Maria.

-Steps to activate your ticket for the museum
+How to activate your ticket when you arrive

 Map of Cenacolo Vinciano

-1. Visit the ticket office: Go to the ticket office, located 10 meters (30 feet) to the left of the museum’s main entrance.
+1. Arrive at the ticket office, 10 meters to the left of the museum entrance

-2. Present your ID: Show your ID or passport for verification, as tickets are individually named.
+2. Show your ID or passport – tickets are named

-4. Store your belongings: Deposit bulky bags or backpacks in the provided lockers.
+4. Drop bags or large items in the lockers provided

 Important links: Opening hours, How to reach & Entrance fee